+It says in verse 30 - "And it came to pass, as He sat at the table with them, that He took bread, blessed and broke it, and gave it to them."
+"Then their eyes were opened and they knew Him; and He vanished from their sight."
+Christ lifted the restraining veil that He himself had placed upon their eyes until this point, and they knew Him in the way that He broke the bread.
 Will you not take notice of the fact that this incident was not a celebration of the Lord's Supper, but it was just a simple meal.
 It was something that they did a number of times in the day.
 But the common, the everyday, and the ordinary intake of food was sanctified by a blessing from the Lord.
-The Lord is interested in our recognizing His presence and power in the everyday things of life.
+My friends, the Lord is interested in your recognizing His presence and power in the everyday things of life.
 Will you not look for Him there?
 Will you not see the importance of seeking His blessing in such a simple thing as having prayer before you take your daily bread?

-You see, this is what causes us, His beloved people, to know that He as our strong and mighty Redeemer; the One who will be with us until the end of the age.
+You see, this is what causes us to know that He, as our strong and mighty Redeemer, is the One who will be with us until the end of the age.
 It is His resurrection power exerted toward us who are undeserving.
-But He does and He will give us great grace and power to live this Christian life to His glory.
-"Did not our hearts burn within us?", they say after He vanished from their sight.
-The question to ask ourselves as we read this, is; "Does my heart burn within me for more of the gracious experience of Christ coming to my soul to make His spiritual things real to me?"
+But He does, and He will, give us great grace and power to live this Christian life to His glory.
+"Did not our hearts burn within us?", they say after He had vanished from their sight.
+The question to ask ourselves as we read this, is this: Does my heart burn within me for more of the gracious experience of Christ coming to my soul to make His spiritual things real to me?
 This is what a taste of His resurrection power is like.
 We want Him to abide with us.
 And we long for others to have a sense of it as well.

-"So they rose up that very hour and returned to Jerusalem, and found the eleven and those who were with them gathered together, , saying, "The Lord is risen indeed, and has appeared to Simon!"
+"So they rose up that very hour and returned to Jerusalem, and found the eleven and those who were with them gathered together, saying, 'The Lord is risen indeed, and has appeared to Simon!"
 "And they told about the things that had happened on the road, and how He was known to them in the breaking of bread."
-Those who have this kind of understanding; that Christ is interested, He is personally interested in them; interested in our conversations, our hopes and the strength of our faith in relation to what we think He ought do, and in our recognizing His power and presence in the everyday things of life; these believers will not only find His grace to be sufficient, but they will know the reality of Christ becoming more personally precious to them as the days go by, and as travel the road of life to the Celestial City where they will meet their resurrected Lord face to face.
-This they will openly confess, as did these disciples.
+Those who have this kind of understanding, that Christ is interested, that He is personally interested in them, interested in their conversations, their hopes and the strength of their faith in relation to what they think He ought do, they will come to recognize His power and presence in the everyday things of their life.
+These believers will not only find His grace to be sufficient, but they will know the reality of Christ becoming more personally precious to them as the days go by.
+And as they travel the road of life to the Celestial City where they will meet their resurrected Lord face to face, they will be joyful and content to walk with Him.
+And they will continually be asking Him to abide with them.
+May it be so with each of you.